VerKnowSys/sofin/README.markdown

 ## About:
 This software is my way of how to get reliable, updatable, bundled, closed-dependency, secure and fully customizable software for FreeBSD servers.
 Darwin (Mac OS X) support started with version >=0.14.10.
+Linux support started with version >=0.24.4.

 ## Features:
-* Designed to work on all *BSD and *Darwin.
+* Designed to work on all *BSD, *Darwin, *Linux
 * User friendly, clean and clear colorful information.
 No magic.
 KISS, DRY, BDD driven development.
 * Simple, ~1k LOC solution, written in legacy /bin/sh shell scripting language.
 * Every "software" has own definition ("def" file) with defined flat dependency list and basic information.